 If your recollection of peas is limited to the pasty, nasty things that squish out of a can and offer little else than a rank smell, let me introduce you to peas as they really are — sweet, delectable, preservable, and truly easy to grow, no matter where you are.
 Read on to learn more about planting, maintaining, and growing peas.

 True peas (P. sativum varieties) are a cool-weather crop, growing best in the very early spring or the fall.
-They’re one of the first, encouraging sprouts to break ground while the rest of the world is waking up from winter slumber.
+They’re one of the first plants to harvest each year, encouraging sprouts to break ground while the rest of the world is waking up from winter slumber.

 For fall plantings, get seeds in the ground about 10 weeks before the first expected frost.
 You may need to protect the heat-sensitive seedlings with shade if a fall heat wave passes over your area.
 Fall-planted peas usually won’t produce as much as their spring-sown counterparts, but they will give you something to enjoy while the majority of the garden begins its decline.